sentryco/SplitViewKit/README.md

 - Add code example to readme
 - Test support for dark / lightmode (make different b/w gifs etc)
 - Add alert for settings items in the example code
+- Figure out how to avoid subduing the colors in compact mode
+- When going to compact mode.
+Widths are not updated (currently orientation change only updates this)
+- Look for an event that is called when we go into different compact / regular modes etc
+- Test to see if macOS works out of the box